PPF group confirms plans to sell Chinese operations

 According to Purple Trading analyst Petr Lajsek, PPF's actions after the death of Kellner only confirm the group's westward trend.
 "Given the current geopolitical tensions caused by Russia's invasion of Ukraine, it is not surprising," he said, adding that the Chinese market is a big unknown given the continuing coronavirus crisis there.

-There is also speculation that PPF is targeting disposals of Home Credit’s Asian operations in India, Vietnam, Indonesia and the Philippines.
+Smejc said PPF wanted to develop Home Credit in India, Vietnam, Indonesia and Philippines but needs partners with banking licences to secure access to cheap funding from deposits, which were more stable than markets.
 Bloomberg has reported that those assets could be worth up to $2.5bn.